BOUNDARY

 Q: The Axial stress results in the -boundary model looks strange?

 A: The Axial stress, Normal curvature stress and Transverse curvature stress results are populated by PFLEX, even though the results can be seen in the -boundary model part in Xpost.
 You should hence perform the PFLEX analysis before the inspecting these results.
-Note that for the Transverse curvature stress results, the -boundary model results only contain the dynamic, bending induced part of the stresses, excluding the axi-symmetric part.
+Note that for the Transverse curvature stress results, the -boundary model results only contain the dynamic, bending induced part of the stresses, excluding the axi-symmetric part due to tilting of the profile when gaps are closed.

 Large transverse motion for the zeta profile during axial loading